akostarinc/QCAN2/README.md

    **QCAN2_manual_master_onedoc.pdf**

  The files can be viewed in the browser, and can be downloaded for offline viewing.

- The file is also available in an editable format, and the original master document with it's sub documents are included.
+The file is also available in an editable format.

 ## Windows test utility screen shot